Menditect/documentation/additional/01-howtos/cicd-config.md

 To use this request you need a Project ID for your Mendix App.
 You can find this by navigating to Applications and clicking on the <i class="fal fa-circle-info"></i> icon for the respective app.

 <i class="fa fa-exclamation-triangle"></i> As of MTA version 2.0, MTA will no longer detect and download a matching revision from Teamserver.
-MTA will execute the testrun, and only if elements from the model that are used in the Test Configuration cannot be found in the deployed revision, the testrun will stop and raise an error.
 Therefore it is advisable to always download the revision in the MTA frontend, before the CI/CD run starts.

 <br/><br/>